 Each incidence of a positive drug screen and/or information of concern revealed by the background check will be reported by the program director or his/her designee to the Dean's representative on the Committee on Ethical and Professional Conduct, who in turn will report the particulars to the Dean.
 The Dean's representative on the Committee on Ethical and Professional Conduct, in consultation with the Dean, will determine if the case will be heard by the committee or if the penalties of the positive drug screen will be determined by the program (unless otherwise determined by the licensing board).

-&lt;sup>32 Policy: 2006
+32 Policy: 2006

-Revised: 2009, 2010, 2018

-Reviewed: 2007, 2008, 2010- 2017
+Reviewed: 2007, 2008, 2010-2017, 2019

 Appeals Process